jtrangel/obsidian-notes/Databricks Associate DE exam V3/Data Governance.md

 &copy [Rangel](https://github.com/jtrangel)

 ## Data Management with Delta Lake

+This section on Delta Lake overlaps with [[ELT With Spark SQL and Python]].

 1. Identify where Delta Lake provides ACID transactions.
 [1](https://docs.databricks.com/en/lakehouse/acid.html)
 	- Transactions are at the table level, one table at a time